mikangali/Pson/README.md

 * Convert object to json and Json to object
 * Convert PHP object containning private fiels
-* Use annotation to serialize/deserialize complex class fileds
+* Use annotation to serialize/deserialize complex fileds

+####TODO:

+* Create Pson builder to set option (serializeNulls, excludeModifiers ...)

 ____